Definitions

 - The minute, egg-shaped or pear-shaped, earliest larval form, into which many crustaceans, including penaeid shrimps, hatch from the egg.
 Higher shrimps, as well as lobsters and crabs, pass through the naupliar stage within the egg and hatch at a later stage of development.
 [Bliss, 1982]

-- (Taxon-specific: Class Ostracoda) First (earlier) of two basic stages in larval development (nauplius, copepodid).
+- First (earlier) of two basic stages in larval development (nauplius, copepodid).
 Characterized by presence of only three pairs of appendages (antennules, antennae, mandibles) and excretion by means of antennal glands.
 Typically involves five to six substages, the first two being referred to an orthonauplii, the remaining as metanauplii.
 [Stachowitsch, 1992]

 See: Cyrtopia [Stachowitsch, 1992]